 What to Do If Your Dog Has Separation Anxiety

 Treatment for Mild Separation Anxiety

 If your dog has a mild case of separation anxiety, counterconditioning might reduce or resolve the problem.
 Counterconditioning is a treatment process that changes an animal’s fearful, anxious or aggressive reaction to a pleasant, relaxed one.
 It’s done by associating the sight or presence of a feared or disliked person, animal, place, object or situation with something the dog loves.
 Over time, the dog learns that whatever he fears is actually associated with good things, like a delicious treat.
 To develop this kind of association, every time you leave the house, you can offer your dog a puzzle toy stuffed with food that will take him at least 20 to 30 minutes to finish.
-For example, try giving your dog a toy stuffed with something really tasty, like cream cheese, spray cheese or peanut butter.
+For example, try giving your dog a toy stuffed with something really tasty, like cream cheese or spray cheese.
 Be sure to remove these special toys as soon as you return home so that your dog only has access to them and the high value foods inside when he’s by himself.
 You can even save feeding your dog all of his daily meals in these puzzle toys when you leave the house.
 For example, you can give your dog a puzzle toy stuffed with his breakfast every morning before going to work.
 Keep in mind that this approach will only work for mild cases of separation anxiety because highly anxious dogs usually won’t eat when their guardians aren’t home.